 Related information such as time, location, depth, temperature, etc.

-As appropriate, the collection of information from research vessels operating in the western part of the Convention Area.
+As appropriate, Members should encourage the collection of information from research vessels operating in the western part of the Convention Area and provide updates to the Commission to the extent possible.

 Physical, chemical, biological, oceanographic, meteorological, etc.